 John Townsend’s Skyscraper Models

 John Townsend's Skyscraper Models site offers free, printable models of various notable skyscrapers, including Sydney's MLC Centre, New York's Trump World Tower, and Taiwan's Taipei 101.
-The degree of difficulty is variable, with the MLC Centre and the MLC Centre being among the simplest.
+The degree of difficulty is variable, with the MLC Centre being among the simplest.

 Creative Park by Canon